A Visual History of EarthMatters

 Our Purpose:

-We have spent the last 30 years focusing on the harpy eagle, to promote long-term research resulting in the protection of Neotropical forests and their biodiversity.
-Our projects serve as a point of reference and inspiration to motivate Latin American biologist and naturalists to establish further studies on the harpy and other eagles.
+We have spent the last 30 years focusing on the harpy eagle, to promote long-term research-based conservation resulting in the protection of the Harpy eagle, Neotropical forests and their biodiversity.
+Our projects serve as a point of reference and inspiration to motivate Latin American biologists and naturalists to establish further studies on eagles.
 We empower local and rural communities through education and facilitate getting them involved in forest restoration and the protection of the species’ natural habitat.

-EarthMatters.org initiatives provide an excellent means to train researchers, conservationists and natural resource managers to face the problems related to biodiversity at different scales.
+EarthMatters.org initiatives provide training opportunities for researchers, conservationists and natural resource managers to face the problems related to biodiversity management at different scales.
 We recognize that human beings are unavoidably a part of the landscape.
-Our approach focuses on bottom-up conservation, engaging local communities to embrace the value of the forest and its inhabitants, and using the harpy eagle as a symbol of local and national pride.
+Our approach focuses on bottom-up conservation, engaging local communities to embrace the value of the forest and its inhabitants, and using the Harpy eagle as a symbol of local and national pride.